rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 transaction.
 A node MAY do this simply by incrementing a counter and assuming there will never be 2^64 messages.

+The sending node MUST add the HTLC addition to the unacked changeset for its remote commitment, and the receiving node MUST add the HTLC addition to the unacked changeset for its local commitment.

 ### 3.2.1. update_add_htlc message format

 	message update_add_htlc {